RyanSquared/Astronomy/README.md

 configuration files.

-Programs are simple to install; most times users should be able to place a folder inside of `./programs` and be done.
+Programs are simple to install; most times users should be able to place a folder inside of `./subprograms` and be done.
 However, some users might want to give a program more permissions within Astronomy.
 Users should only need to use `$ touch $PROGRAM_NAME.permissions` to give the program full-level permissions within Astronomy.

 #### Installing subprograms via git

-Subprograms can be easily installed by simply cloning them into the `programs` folder; updating all programs at once can be easily achieved by running `git clone --recurse-submodules`.
+Subprograms can be easily installed by simply cloning them into the `subprograms` folder; updating all programs at once can be easily achieved by running `git clone --recurse-submodules`.

 ## Subprograms

 The simplest of subprograms should have a `main` function returned inside of a table; this enables Astronomy to pass the cqueues queue to the program.
-The program itself should never call `queue\loop!` or `queue:loop()` as this defeats the purpose of Astronomy.
-An example program is below.

 **MoonScript**